jsmoot93/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+A. `.map` creates a new array.

 2. What is the difference between a function and a method?
+A. A method is able to operate on data that is contained within the class

 3. What is closure?
+A. A closure is the combination of a function and the environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.
+A1.
+Window Binding
+A2.
+Implicit Binding
+A3.
+Explicit Binding
+A4.
+New Binding

 5. Why do we need super() in an extended class?
+A. It allows the class to inherit functions from its parent.

 ## Project Set up